swaptacular/swpt_accounts/protocol.rst

    of processed `AccountTransfer`_ messages. [#sequential-transfer]_
-   [#transfer-chain]_ Note that when between two `AccountTransfer`_ messages that are being added to the ledger, there were one or more negligible transfers, a dummy in-between entry SHOULD be added to the `AL record`_, so as to compensate for the negligible transfers (for wihch `AccountTransfer`_ messages have not been sent).
+   [#transfer-chain]_ Note that when between two `AccountTransfer`_ messages that are being added to the ledger, there were one or more negligible transfers, a dummy in-between ledger entry must be added as well, so as to compensate for the negligible transfers (for wihch `AccountTransfer`_ messages have not been sent).

 **Note:** Client implementations should have some way to remove created `AL record`_\s that are not needed anymore.